danlark1/miniselect/README.md

 <p align="center"><img src="https://media.giphy.com/media/usKlqJoh1WVLWLU9Dt/giphy.gif" /></p>

 - Median Of 3 Random
   - This algorithm is based on QuickSelect with the random median of 3 pivot choice algorithm (it chooses random 3 elements in the range and takes the middle value).
-It is a rando
+It is a randomized algorithm.
   - **Location:** [`miniselect/median_of_3_random.h`](./include/miniselect/median_of_3_random.h).
   - **Functions:** `median_of_3_random_select`, `median_of_3_random_partial_sort`.
   - **Performance advice:** This is a randomized algorithm and also it did not show any strengths against Median Of Ninthers.